edko/mailer/README.md

 # mailer
-Simple Node.js api to send transactional emails using Sendgrid.
+Light Node.js server with APIs to send transactional emails using Sendgrid.